 For that research, Dr. Djoussé and team analyzed the data of more than 26,000 adults who were part of the Women’s Health Study.

-Compared with abstainers and heavy drinkers, those who consumed 5-14.9 grams of alcohol daily – the equivalent to a small glass of wine or one bottle of beer – were found to be at much lower risk of cardiovascular disease.
+Compared with abstainers and heavy drinkers, those who consumed 5-14.9 grams of alcohol daily – the equivalent to a small glass of wine or one bottle of beer – were found to be at much

 What is more, the study identified a 21 percent reduction in markers of inflammation for moderate drinkers, compared with abstainers and occasional drinkers.
 Compared with heavy drinkers, moderate drinkers showed a 13 percent reduction in inflammation markers.